Ramshreyas/Ethereum-Articles/2/RISC-V_Business.md

 Comparing RISC-V to MIPS, WASM, and custom architectures reveals its strengths and weaknesses in the context of zkEVM development:

 - RISC-V vs. MIPS: Both RISC-V and MIPS are RISC ISAs with mature ecosystems.
-However, RISC-V's open-source nature and growing community give it an edge in terms of flexibility, innovation, and accessibility1.
+However, RISC-V's open-source nature and growing community give it an edge in terms of flexibility, innovation, and accessibility.
 - RISC-V vs. WASM: WASM's portability and web compatibility make it attractive for certain use cases.
-However, RISC-V's focus on performance and efficiency might be more suitable for the computationally intensive nature of zkEVM proof generation2.
+However, RISC-V's focus on performance and efficiency might be more suitable for the computationally intensive nature of zkEVM proof generation.
 - RISC-V vs. Custom Architectures: Custom architectures can be optimized for specific zkEVM implementations, potentially offering performance advantages.
 However, they require significant development effort and might lack the community support and tooling available for RISC-V.

 **3.7 Projects and Initiatives**